-Smith inked a massive five-year deal with ESPN in 2019 that paid him about $8 million per year, meaning a guy who says the most absurd things possible on TV will earn more money than Richard Sherman, Travis Kelce and Todd Gurley made last season.
+Smith inked a massive five-year deal with ESPN in 2019 that pays him $8 million per year in addition to a $4 million production deal, meaning a sportscaster who says the most absurd things possible on TV earns more money than Dalvin Cook, Travis Kelce and Tom Brady will make this season.

 Stephen Anthony Smith was born in the Bronx, New York City, and was one of six children.
 He had four older sisters and his younger brother, Basil, was killed in a car accident in 1992.

 His parents are originally from the U.S. Virgin Islands.
 Smith's dad, who he rarely talked to before he passed away in 2018, managed a hardware store.
 His mother, Janet Smith, died in 2017 after a battle with cancer.